pywbem/nocaselist/docs/intro.rst

 method returns the casefolded value for the case-insensitive list items.

-The default implementation of the :meth:`~nocaselist.NocaseList.__casefold__` method calls :meth:`py:str.casefold` on Python 3 and :meth:`py2:str.lower` on Python 2.
+The default implementation of the :meth:`~nocaselist.NocaseList.__casefold__` method calls :meth:`py:str.casefold`.
 The :meth:`py:str.casefold` method implements the casefolding algorithm described in :term:`Default Case Folding in The Unicode Standard`.

 If it is necessary to change the case-insensitive behavior of the